p2panda/handbook/website/docs/tutorials/aquadoggo.md

 ### Supported Schema IDs

 By default, your `aquadoggo` doesn't restrict the schema it replicates and materializes, it is interested in _anything_ it may come in contact with on the network.
-If you want to restrict this, you can do so by defining a list of `supported_schema_ids`.
+If you want to restrict this, you can do so by defining a list of `supported_schema_ids` in a `config.toml` file.

 There is an example of how this file looks at `./aquadoggo_cli/example_config.toml`.
 In order to configure `supported_schema_ids`, first copy this file into the directory where you are running `aquadoggo`.